juniorsundarCasual/TGT/vault/volume-4.chapter-250.md

 id: xw6m63h6v4kdn5skphkpo2a
 title: Chapter 250
 desc: ''
-updated: 1667329553674
+updated: 1667376998045
 created: 1666356537099
 ---

 The carriage jerked violently once again, causing the sole passenger to get squished amidst the mountain of cargo.
 Shuri cursed her poor luck silently before crawling around the precarious stack of wooden crates.
 It did not help that she was still reeling from the rude awakening from an unpleasant dream.

 "I-Is something wrong?"
 Shuri asked the carriage driver through an opening in the carriage's frontal walls.
-This was her first time hitch-hiking and it wasn't a pleasant experience at all!
+This was her first time hitch-hiking, and it wasn't a pleasant experience at all!
+As a princess, she grew up in a protective environment where the assigned carriages were chock-full of comfort, safety and protective enchantments - it was all-encompassing such that the passenger barely recognised any movement.
+One must note that this was the most basic carriage available at the Palace since Shuri wasn't favoured enough to use anything better.
+Transitioning to her current mode of transport, where the whole world seemed to shake as the carriage moved forward, Shuri was suddenly missing her old life.

 "Sorry 'bout that, miss," the man responded respectfully.
 "The main road's a bit crowded given the whole debacle at the Capital.
 Thought about taking a shortcut."